Veriato

 Veriato, formerly known as SpectorSoft, is a software company that develops and sells user behavior analytics and employee monitoring software.

-It is based in West Palm Beach, Florida, United States.
+The company is based in West Palm Beach, Florida, United States and was acquired in 2019 by Awareness Technologies.

 History

 Founded in 1998, the company was an early entrant in internet monitoring software.

 In 2008, private equity firms Harbourvest Partners and WestView Capital Partners invested in the company, taking a majority ownership position.
 SpectorSoft originally serviced both consumer and business customers, but no longer sells software for consumer or home use.

 In 2011, the company opened their West Palm Beach office and London office.

 In 2012 SpectorSoft acquired the assets of Corner Bowl Software.

 On March 31, 2015, the company completely exited the consumer market.

 In 2016 the company was renamed Veriato, Inc.

-On June 12, 2019, Veriato was acquired by Awareness Technologies.
+On June 12, 2019, Veriato was acquired by Awareness Technologies, which was later acquired by TZP Group in December 2020.

-On December 7, 2020, Awareness Technologies was acquired by TZP Group, a multi-strategy private equity firm.